Adam L. Beberg

 Overview

-• 16 years of business and project management, two decades of professional software engineering, and three decades of programming experience.
+- 20 years of business and project management, 25 years of professional software engineering, and over three decades of programming experience.

 Education